hlu109/pipeline_digitization/README.md

 A Video briefly review the main script (and talk about the config script):

-# 7. Common Debugging Techniques and Issues
+# 7. Setting Up API Key

-# 8. Checking the Output (generate_test_sample)

-# 9. Understanding the Google Gemini Universe (Usage, Limits, Models, etc.)
+# 8. Understanding the Google Gemini Universe (Usage, Limits, Models, etc.)

+# 9. Common Debugging Techniques and Issues

+# 10. Checking the Output (generate_test_sample)